 Compare and review home loans with similar features

-CUA is the largest credit union in Australia, with almost half a million customers and assets worth $13.75 billion.
-CUA is owned by its customers, not shareholders.
+CUA is the largest credit union in Australia, with almost half a million customers.
+CUA is owned by these customers, and not by shareholders.

 Formerly known as Credit Union Australia, in 2007 to rebranded to just CUA.

 Australia no longer has no-deposit home loans – or 100 per cent home loans as they’re also known – because they’re regarded as too risky.

 However, some lenders allow some borrowers to take out mortgages with a 5 per cent deposit.

 Another option is to source a deposit from elsewhere – either by using a parental guarantee or by drawing out equity from another property.